-The New Zealand Association of Occupational Therapists / Whakaora Ngangahau Aotearoa (NZAOT) has adopted the following key terms, in doing so we acknowledge the unique bicultural and varied practice contexts in which occupational therapists / nga kaiwhakaora ngangahau participate in.
+The Occupational Therapy New Zealand/ Whakaora Ngangahau Aotearoa (OTNZ) has adopted the following key terms, in doing so we acknowledge the unique bicultural and varied practice contexts in which occupational therapists / nga kaiwhakaora ngangahau participate in.

 Occupational therapy/whakaora ngangahau: is “a client-centred health profession concerned with promoting health and well-being through occupation.
 The primary goal of occupational therapy [whakaora ngangahau] is to enable people to participate in the activities of everyday life.
 Occupational therapists [nga kaiwhakaora ngangahau] achieve this by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement (adapted from the WFOT definition of occupational therapy, 2012).

 Occupations: “are groups of activities and tasks of everyday life, named, organised, and given value and meaning by individuals and a culture: occupation is everything people do to occupy themselves, including looking after themselves (self care), enjoying life (leisure), and contributing to the social and economic fabric of their communities (productivity); [they are] the domain of concern and therapeutic medium of occupational therapy” (Townsend & Polatajko, 2007, p.
 369).